google/exposure-notifications-server/docs/getting-started/downloading-export-batches-keys.md

 1. `https://cdn.example.com/24h/region/file21.zip`
 1. `https://cdn.example.com/24h/region/other_export_.zip`

-And these are being arrived at by appending the contents of the index file (one per line) to the base path provided by the server operator.
+And these are derived at by appending the contents of the index file (one per line) to the base path provided by the server operator.

-### Index Processing Guideliens
+### Index Processing Guidelines

 * Do not make any assumptions or dependencies on the layout of the .zip filenames themselves.
 * Do not make any assumptions about the depth of the relative path in the index file.